Nuestra Belleza México 2012: Nuestra Belleza Mundo México

-Two days before to the final competition was held the semifinal competition with a live show entitled "Nuestra Belleza Mundo Mexico" in which was announced the winner of the Nuestra Belleza Mundo México title Marilyn Chagoya from Veracruz who represented the country in Miss World 2013.
-All contestants competed in swimsuit and evening gown during the contest.
+Two days before to the final competition was held, the semifinal competition featured a live show entitled "Nuestra Belleza Mundo Mexico" in which it was announced the winner of the Nuestra Belleza Mundo México title was Marilyn Chagoya from Veracruz, who would represent Mexico at Miss World 2013.
+All contestants competed in swimsuit and evening gown categories during the contest.

 The Nuestra Belleza Mundo México pageant was held at the Poliforum del Centro de Convenciones of Tuxtla Gutiérrez, Chiapas, Mexico, on August 30, 2012 and was hosted by Mariana Berumen, Karina González and Jan.
 It was the 5th edition of the Nuestra Belleza Mundo Méxicmcontest and as an official separate pageant to choose Mexico's representative to Miss World.
-The Winner of this event does not compete in the final night competition.
+The winner of this event did not compete in the final night competition.